fsprojects/fsharp-ai-tools/README.md

         initial |> Seq.unfold (fun pos -> Some (pos, step f pos)) |> Seq.truncate steps
 ```

-Here the crucial call is `FM.diff` - FM allows optimizers to derive the gradients of FM
+Here the crucial call is `DT.diff` - FM allows optimizers to derive the gradients of FM
 functions and models in a way inspired by the design of `DiffSharp`.
 For example:

 ```fsharp